autocommitter-dude/automatting-stuff/AUTOCOMMITTER.md

-The word "strengths" is the longest word with one vowel.
+The word "bookkeeper" has three consecutive double letters.